 Are you 18 years old and currently attending high school?
 If so, you and your parent may be able to participate in a research study to help learn more about how sleep impacts teenagers’ moods.
 Some teens may also be asked to take part in an optional study following the initial part of the study.
 Compensation provided.

-Sleep problems are common in teens and can have a negative impact on their emotional well-being.
+STUDY PURPOSESleep problems are common in teens and can have a negative impact on their emotional well-being.
 The purpose of this study is to examine how sleep patterns in teenagers affect brain systems related to mood.
 Researchers also want to find out if improving sleep can change brain function and mood.

 COULD THIS STUDY BE RIGHT FOR YOU?

-• Age 18 only
+- Age 18 only

-• Currently attending high school (grades 9-12)
+- Currently attending high school (grades 9-12)

-• No personal history of bipolar disorder or schizophrenia
+- No personal history of bipolar disorder or schizophrenia

-• Parent must also participate
+- Parent must also participate

-• Parent has no history of an emotional or behavioral diagnosis OR parent has a diagnosis of bipolar disorder
+- Parent has no history of an emotional or behavioral diagnosis OR parent has a diagnosis of bipolar disorder

+WHAT PARTICIPANTS CAN EXPECTStudy participation involves at least 2 visits.
+During the first visit, you and a parent will be asked to complete questionnaires.
+You will also be asked to answer questions about your daily sleep patterns and to wear an activity watch for 2 weeks following the first visit.
+During the second visit, you and a parent will complete questionnaires.
+You also be asked to have an MRI (magnetic resonance imaging) scan for 1 hour while completing tasks.
+MRI scans are not invasive and do not involve radiation.
 If asked to participate in the optional study, you will be asked to keep a regular sleep schedule (go to bed and wake up at the same time every day) for 2 weeks, answer questions about sleep patterns, and wear an activity watch.
 Both you and a parent will also return for an additional visit that includes an MRI scan and questionnaires.